petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 Many simply don't have the time or desire to become de facto software engineers, and that's okay.
-In addition to providing training and support, we need to meet them in the middle with a less software-oriented, more research-oriented and user friendly set of tools and infrastructure.
+In addition to providing training and support, we need to meet them in the middle with a less software development-oriented, more research-oriented and user friendly set of tools and infrastructure.
 Nevertheless, we should strive for this higher standard of reproducibility.